crosscon/optee_psa_extension_manifest/README.md

 This Project uses the default OP-TEE commands.

 Here is a list of commands used to compile and run the Project
-- To compile the project
+- To compile the project:
 ```sh
 make
 ```